Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Application: effective Hamiltonian for

 One of the assumptions we have made up to now is that the theoretical uncertainties for all observables are independent of the model parameters.
 This is clearly an approximation, but one that is often used in global fits to simplify the optimization.
 For the observables considered here this assumption was assessed to be valid in~\cite{Descotes-Genon:2015uva} by direct comparison of the covariance matrix, but the detailed impact on the results was not studied.\footnote{See footnote 12 on page 25 of~\cite{Descotes-Genon:2015uva}.}

 Here we study how the computation of theory uncertainties and correlations affect the clustering outcome.
-One important consequence for our approach is that the reference point will no longer drop out of the distance calculation and here we will work with pull coordinates with respect to the experimentally measured values.
+The first thing to notice is that when we use model independent errors in our coordinate definitions (Eqs.~\ref{eq:y1}~and~\ref{eq:y2}), the distance between two models does not depend on the reference point $R_i$.
+Instead, when the errors are model dependent the distance calculation does depend on the reference point chosen.
+Here we will work with pull coordinates with respect to the experimentally measured values.

 Uncertainties are evaluated via sampling of the nuisance parameters and this introduces a further statistical error that differs between parameter points.
 Finally, because our implementation for the computation of coordinates on the fly assumes fixed input for the covariance matrix, we have to compute the coordinate representation outside the app and load the resulting values as user defined coordinates.
 This section thus serves as an example of how to use the interface when the desired coordinate definition is not covered by those introduced in Section~\ref{sec:coord}.

 To illustrate the results we reproduce the simple clustering used before: three and five clusters using average linkage and Euclidean distance, but now computing the coordinates using the model specific covariance matrix for each parameter point.
 The resulting clustering in $C_9$ vs $C_{10}$ is shown in Fig.~\ref{f:eucX} (left and middle), together with the corresponding parallel coordinate plot for 3 clusters (right).\footnote{To reduce the statistical uncertainty introduced by sampling of the nuisance parameters we use $N=2000$ when evaluating the new physics uncertainty within {\tt flavio}.}